Jeanette Nolan: Career

 She guest starred as "Sister Mary Paul", a nun fooled into hiding an injured killer, in the 1961 S3Ep24 episode "The Good & The Bad" in CBS's Bat Masterson.

 She then portrayed Janet Picard in the episode "Woman in the River" of the ABC/Warner Brothers detective series Bourbon Street Beat, starring Andrew Duggan.
 She gave an over-the-top performance as a crazed old woman in the "Parasite Mansion" episode of NBC's Thriller.

 On April 27, 1962, she appeared in the episode "A Book of Faces" on another ABC crime drama, Target: The Corruptors!, starring Stephen McNally and Robert Harland.
 She guest starred as Claire Farnham in the episode "To Love Is to Live" on the psychiatric medical drama The Eleventh Hour.
 She was cast as a fortune teller, Mme.
-Di Angelo, in the 1963 episode "The Black-Robed Ghost" of the anthology series, GE True, hosted by Jack Webb.
+Di Angelo, in the 1963 episode "The Black-Robed Ghost" of the anthology series GE True, hosted by Jack Webb.

 She was a member of the repertory cast of The Richard Boone Show, appearing in 25 episodes.

-In 1963, Nolan was cast as Mrs. Mertens in the episode "Reformation of Willie" on the ABC drama series, Going My Way, starring Gene Kelly as a Roman Catholic priest in New York City.
-Coincidentally, Going My Way followed the western series Wagon Train on the ABC schedule.
-Nolan herself appeared three times on Wagon Train, in which her husband, John McIntire, co-starred as wagon master Chris Hale from 1961 to 1965.
+In 1963, Nolan was cast as Mrs. Mertens in the episode "Reformation of Willie" of the ABC drama series, Going My Way, starring Gene Kelly as a Roman Catholic priest in New York City.
+Nolan appeared three times on Wagon Train, in which her husband, John McIntire, co-starred as wagon master Chris Hale from 1961 to 1965.

-In 1963, Nolan also guest starred as Sister Therese in the episode "Infant of Prague" on ABC's World War II series, Combat!.
+In 1963, Nolan guest starred as Sister Therese in the episode "Infant of Prague" on ABC's World War II series Combat!.

 Nolan guest-starred three times from 1963 to 1964 on Dr. Kildare, and in a 1964 episode of Richard Crenna's short-lived Slattery's People, a political drama series on CBS.
 Earlier, she had appeared with Crenna and Walter Brennan in their sitcom, The Real McCoys.

 Nolan played the role of witches in two of Rod Serling's anthology television series: The Twilight Zone, in the episode "Jess-Belle" with Anne Francis; and the Night Gallery segment "Since Aunt Ada Came to Stay" opposite James Farentino and Michele Lee.
-Nolan also appeared in the 1962 Twilight Zone episode "The Hunt," with Arthur Hunnicutt.
-Nolan was cast in 1964 as a repertory cast member in the acclaimed but short-lived television anthology series "The Richard Boone Show" appearing in 13 episodes.
+Nolan also appeared in the 1962 Twilight Zone episode "The Hunt", with Arthur Hunnicutt.